Hantzsch pyrrole synthesis: 2,3-dicarbonylated pyrroles

 2,3-dicarbonylated pyrroles can be synthesized by a version of the Hantzsch Pyrrole Synthesis.
 These pyrroles are particularly useful for total synthesis because the carbonyl groups can be converted into a variety of other functional groups.

-Substituted Indoles
+Substituted indoles

 The reaction can also occur between an enamine and an α-haloketone to synthesize substituted indoles, which also have biological significance.

-Continuous Flow Chemistry
+Continuous flow chemistry

 A library of substituted pyrrole analogs can be quickly produced by using continuous flow chemistry (reaction times of around 8 min.).
 The advantage of using this method, as opposed to the in-flask synthesis, is that this one does not require the work-up and purification of several intermediates, and could therefore lead to a higher percent yield.